Hao-Zou-lab/scSTAR/README.md

 idx_OGFSC = intersect(OGFSC_idx_1, OGFSC_idx_2)
 Ctr_filtered = data1[idx_OGFSC,]
 Case_filtered = data2[idx_OGFSC,]

+## identify anchor cells using KNN
+The number indicates the number of nearest cells.
+By default 3.
+Although the users are free to change such number, tha authors recommond to keep it.

+anchorCells = findAnchors(Ctr_filtered, Case_filtered, 3)

 The demo script includes OGFSC based gene filtering, scKinetics data processing and k-means clustering on the processed data.